getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 `username`

-: The username.
+: The user's username.
 Generally used as a better label than the internal ID.

 `email`

-: An alternative to a username (or addition).
+: An alternative, or addition, to a username.
 Sentry is aware of email addresses and can show things like Gravatars, unlock messaging capabilities, and more.

 `ip_address`

 : The IP address of the user.
 If the user is unauthenticated providing the IP address will suggest that this is unique to that IP.
-We will attempt to pull this from HTTP request data if available.
+If available, we will attempt to pull this from the HTTP request data.

-Additionally you can provide arbitrary key/value pairs beyond the reserved names and those will be stored with the user.
+Additionally, you can provide arbitrary key/value pairs beyond the reserved names, and the Sentry SDK will store those with the user.

 &nbsp;
 ## Tagging Events
 Sentry implements a system it calls tags.
-Tags are various key/value pairs that get assigned to an event, and can later be used as a breakdown or quick access to finding related events.
+Tags are various key/value pairs that get assigned to an event, and the user can later use them as a breakdown or quick access to finding related events.

 Most SDKs generally support configuring tags by configuring the scope: